illyfrancis/scribble/docs/draft.md

 With such graph data structure, obtaining the information of the transactions for a given ***transaction identifier*** is as trivial as traversing the graph starting from the (Transaction Identifier) node and along the edges identified as 'relates_to' to arrive at (Transaction) nodes.

-The current opinion is that the graph data structure supports the business requirement for UTR in the most flexible and natural way with the caveat that the model must be validated for every use cases in the requirements with the support of POC.
+The current opinion is that the graph data structure supports the business requirement for VUS in the most flexible and natural way as it is easy to conceptualize and express the relationships between entities.
+However the caveat is that the model must be validated for every use cases in the requirements with the support of POC.

 From the implementation perspective, the graph data structure can be created with the relational database where the edges between entities are implemented as 'many-to-many' table but with such implementation the cost of traversing the node becomes expensive.
 Alternatively the graph can be purely modeled with objects in memory but recalling the pros and cons highlighted in previous section it may not be the most desirable choice.